Taritsyn/JavaScriptEngineSwitcher/src/JavaScriptEngineSwitcher.Core/readme.txt

    RELEASE NOTES
    =============
    1. Added support for .NET 10;
+   2. In the `lock` statements for .NET 10 target now uses a instances of the `System.Threading.Lock` class;
-   2. Performed a migration to the modern C# null/not-null checks.
+   3. Performed a migration to the modern C# null/not-null checks.

    =============
    DOCUMENTATION